mohammadasim98/scenetok/docs/KNOWN_BUGS.md

 ## 1. Incorrect scaling factor

-In the following experiments, we incorrectly scale the focal point by a factor defined in `src/misc/dl3dv_utils.py; line:45`
+In the following experiments, we incorrectly scale the focal point by a factor defined in `src/misc/dl3dv_utils.py; line:45`.
+The trained model in this case would just adapt to the incorrect scaling factor since the representation is structured implicitly and can only be observed through the renderer.
+For consistency with standard 3D approaches, we will fix this bug in the future versions.

 ```bash
 scenetok_va-vdc_shift4_dl3dv_finetuned
 scenetok_va-vdc_shift8_dl3dv_finetuned
 ```

 The intrinsics are already normalized by the stored height and width therefore does not require additional scaling.
-We dont have this bug in other experiments.
+The dont have this bug in other experiments.

 ## 2. Incorrect scaling factor for context